 lcon Property Description Apply to Line and Colour Art Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
 NOTE If you have Overlay and Underlay Art layers enabled, they will also be affected when this option is enabled.
-Tip Style When you erase part of a pencil line, this option determines the shape of the extremity of the pencil line where you erased:

-lcon Property Description Round: Leaves a round tip at the extremities of the pencil line you erased.
-Eraser stroke Round tips Flat: Leaves a flat tip at the extremities of the pencil line you erased.
-A flat tip is always perpendicular to the angle of the centreline of the pencil line, so it may not match the angle of your eraser stroke.
-Eraser stroke Flat tips Bevel: Leaves a bevel tip at the extremities of the pencil line you erased.
+lcon Property Description Tip Style When you erase part of a pencil line, this option determines the shape of the extremity of the pencil line where you erased: • Round: Leaves a round tip at the extremities of the pencil line you erased. • That Leaves a flat tip at the extremities of the pencil line you erased.
+A flat tip is always perpendicular to the angle of the centreline of the pencil line, so it may not match the angle of your eraser stroke. • Bevel: Leaves a bevel tip at the extremities of the pencil line you erased.
 A bevel tip is flat, but its angle matches the angle of your eraser stroke.
+Snapping Allows you to enable or disable snapping for this tool and all other animation and drawing tools that support snapping, as well as to select which types of snapping are enabled.
+If you double-click or long-click on this button, it will open a pop-up menu in which you can toggle different snapping modes.
+You can also click on this button to toggle it off, which will disable all snapping modes, and click on it again and toggle it on to re-enable the snapping modes which were previously enabled.
+This tool supports the following snapping mode: • Snap to Alignment Guides: While erasing, the eraser will snap

+lcon Property Description

+against nearby alignment guides.

-Eraser stroke Bevel tips € Apply to Synced Drawing Layers If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
+€) Apply to Synced Drawing Layers If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.